 The Resurgence of Mobile App Development

 The statistics in favor of app development for eCommerce leave little doubt that apps have become the most rapidly growing mobile technology that consumers have embraced at all levels.
+Late August, 2015, studies have shown that mobile eCommerce purchases surpassed desktop.
 Even B2B customers use apps to compare product prices, features and important shipping options before placing orders, and social media's popularity with app users promises to deliver extraordinary exposure to ideal potential customers.
 Therefore, key decision-makers in major eCommerce companies have some important decisions to make: whether to develop a proprietary app, how to write and test it, which partner to use in the development and whether their current eCommerce platforms can handle any ancillary issues that arise when integrating one or more apps into regular business operations.

 Cross-development tools have simplified writing apps for all devices and systems, which becomes increasingly important when customers, employees and tech support often bring their own devices to work.
-Xamarin offers some astonishing efficiencies for cross-development applications that appear and perform like native apps on Windows, Android and iOS devices.
+Xamarin offers some astonishing efficiencies for cross-development applications that appear and perform like native apps on Windows, Android and iOS devices, and with the acquisition of Xamarin by Microsoft in February of 2016, it has the resources to become a true mobile development standard.
 Regardless of the cross-development tools that programmers use, seamless integrations with their companies' systems are essential to get the most from code-sharing or building native apps for the major systems.

 Keeping up with customer search trends requires mobile development -- and more specifically -- proprietary apps to increase loyalty.
 Mobile media time in the United States now surpasses time spent on fixed Internet locations by 51 percent to 41 percent.
 Google also identified how its customers researched companies across nine industries and found that regular searches were the starting point for most Internet shopping, but generic Internet searches were less common when customers had branded apps.